schen921/cs766/README.md

  {schen658, ssadeghian, vselvaraj}@wisc.edu
 </div>

+# Important Note

-Important Note: Open this website by cliking the linke in submission to view the moveable .GIFs.
+Open this website by cliking the linke in submission to view the moveable .GIFs.
 The website propagated through Canvas does not show the GIF movements.

 # Introduction